Types of Natural Stone for Home Decoration

 Porphyry

-A general term for rocks with a porphyry structure: an irregularly grained structure in which large crystals found in the groundmass (usually volcanic glass) are blended with minerals (porphyry segregations).
+A general term for rocks with a porphyritic structure: an unevenly grained structure in which large crystals set in the groundmass (usually volcanic glass) are mixed with minerals (porphyritic segregations).
 In chemical composition and properties, porphyries are close to granite.
-Porphyry takes its name from the distinctive red rock with white large orthoclase (a variety of feldspar), which has been used since Ancient Rome for luxuries and Caesar statues.
+Porphyry takes its name from the distinctive red rock with large white orthoclase crystals (a variety of feldspar), which has been used since ancient Rome for luxury objects and statues of the Caesars.

-Color palette: dark red, purple porphyry is extremely decorative and was used in the monumental art; you can also find gray, yellow, pink and brown of different shades.
+Color palette: dark red, purple porphyry is extremely decorative and was used in monumental art; you can also find gray, yellow, pink, and brown in various shades.

-Physical properties: Hard, very decorative, resistant to crazing, long-lasting; easy to polish; has a low coefficient of water absorption.
-The individual characteristics depend on the composition of the stone.
+Physical properties: hard, very decorative, resistant to crazing, and long-lasting; easy to polish; has a low water-absorption coefficient.
+Its individual characteristics depend on the composition of the stone.

 - monumental architecture